smartfog/fogflow/doc/en/source/k8sIntegration.rst

 Configure Namespace in Cloud Kubernetes Cluster
 -------------------------------------------------

-In order to launch fogflow components, user need to create a namespace.
+In order to launch fogflow components, user need to create the namespace.
 To create namespace in kubernetes cluster, use below command:

 .. code-block:: console

-        $kubectl create ns <User_provided_name> // E.g. kubectl create ns fogflow
+        $kubectl create ns fogflow

 Configure values.yaml File
 ---------------------------

-- User should provide name of the namespace created by him in previous step.
+- User should provide name of the namespace created by him in previous step i.e. *fogflow*.

 - User should provide name of serviceAccount as per requirement.